DragunWF/Scarlet/README.md

-# Bot Template
+# Scarlet

-### Description:
+## Description:

-- Hello!
-This is a discord bot made for my own convenience.
-Made to be used with Replit.
+Hello!
+This is just a discord bot made for my own personal use.
-- I'm going to add more to this `README` file in the future.
-Like instructions and notes on the command workflow.